|Table of Contents|

 Ashwagandha has a long traditional use in Ayurvedic medicine and has been safely used in clinical trials.
 Ashwagandha has effects against stress and anxiety, notably accompanied by decreases in cortisol, improvements in sexual function, increases in sperm count volume and motility, notably accompanied by increases in testosterone, decreases in blood lipids, and increases in physical performance.
 One powerful adaptogen!

 But let’s not forget the basics – vitamins and minerals are also extremely important to the healthy production of testosterone.
-Vitamin D and zinc are both key to testosterone production.
+Both vitamin D and zinc are key to testosterone production.
 Low vitamin D and zinc have been shown to correlate with low testosterone levels.

 Therefore, we made sure our supplements also contain these basics for testosterone support.
 We also have many other great ingredients in our Mdrive line to support testosterone and overall health.
 But that’s a subject for another day.
 If you want to do something good for your body, try our Mdrive supplements and your testosterone will thank you.